hatobi/alkis-sh/README.md

 - datetime
 - collections

-You ned a list of IDs that you want to download as CSV file.
-See file `id-sample.csv` for structure or use the latest dump performed with `gather-ids.py`.
-Alternatively simply run `gather-ids.py` yourself and use the output.
+Requires a CSV file list of IDs for download.
+Refer to `id-sample.csv` for the format or use the latest data dump made with `gather-ids.py`.
+Alternatively, you can run `gather-ids.py` yourself.

-Depending on the number of downloaded files, you need between a few MBs to a few dozen to 200 GBs of storage.
-Also, you need an internet connection.
-Please note, that the download size can exceed the allowance of most mobile data plans.
+Storage needs range from a few MBs to over 200 GBs, depending on the number of files downloaded.
+An internet connection is necessary.
+Be aware that the download size could exceed most mobile data plan limits.

 ## convert-to-shape.py
 Python modules/libraries: